-Figure 20 shows a simplified block diagram of the AD9709.
-The AD9709 consists of two DACs, each one with its own independent digital control logic and full-scale output current control.
-Each DAC contains a PMOS current source array capable of providing up to 20 mA of full-scale current (I{OUTFS}).
+Figure 20 shows a simplified block diagram of the AD9763.
+The AD9763 consists of two DACs, each one with its own independent digital control logic and full-scale output current control.
+Each DAC contains a PMOS current source array capable of providing up to 20 mA of full-scale current ( $I{OUTFS}$ ).
 The array is divided into 31 equal currents that make up the five most significant bits (MSBs).
-The three lower bits consist of seven equal current sources whose value is 1/8th of an MSB current source.
-Implementing the lower bits with current sources, instead of an R-2R ladder, enhances the dynamic performance for multitone or low-amplitude signals and helps maintain the DACs high-output impedance (i.e., >100 k Ω).
+The next four bits, or middle bits, consist of 15 equal current sources whose value is 1/16th of an MSB current source.
+The remaining LSB is a binary weighted fraction of the middle bit current sources, instead of an R-2R ladder, enhances the dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k $\Omega$ ).

-All of these current sources are switched to one or the other of the two output nodes (i.e., I{OUTA} or I{OUTB}) via PMOS differential current switches.
+All of these current sources are switched to one or the other of the two output nodes (i.e., $I{OUTA}$ or $I{OUTB}$ ) via PMOS differential current switches.
 The switches are based on a new architecture that drastically improves distortion performance.
 This new switch architecture reduces various timing errors and provides matching complementary drive signals to the inputs of the differential current switches.

-The analog and digital sections of the AD9709 have separate power supply inputs (i.e., AVDD and DVDD) that can operate independently over a 3 V to 5.5 V range.
+The analog and digital sections of the AD9763 have separate power supply inputs (i.e., AVDD and DVDD) that can operate independently over a 3 V to 5.5 V range.
 The digital section, which is capable of operating up to a 125 MSPS clock rate, consists of edge-triggered latches and segment decoding logic circuitry.
 The analog section includes the PMOS current sources, the associated differential switches, a 1.20 V bandgap voltage reference and two reference control amplifiers.

-The full-scale output current of each DAC is regulated by separate reference control amplifiers and can be set from 2 mA to 20 mA via an external resistor, $R{\rm SET}$, connected to the Full-Scale Adjust (FSADJ) pin.
-The external resistor, in combination with both the reference control amplifier and voltage reference $V{\rm REFIO}$, sets the reference current $I{\rm REF}$, which is replicated to the segmented current sources with the proper scaling factor.
-The full-scale current, $I{\rm OUTFS}$, is $32 \times I{\rm REF}$.
+The full-scale output current of each DAC is regulated by separate reference control amplifiers and can be set from 2 mA to 20 mA via an external resistor, $R{SET}$ , connected to the Full Scale Adjust (FSADJ) pin.
+The external resistor, in combination with both the reference control amplifier and voltage reference $V{REFIO}$ , sets the reference current $I{REF}$ , which is replicated to the segmented current sources with the proper scaling factor.
+The full-scale current, $I{OUTFS}$ , is $32 \times I{REF}$ .